MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-data/index.md

 ## Overview
 You can store data for your mobile application in a Cloudant  database.
 Cloudant is an advanced NoSQL database that can handle a wide variety of data types, such as JSON, full-text, and geospatial data.
 The SDK is available for Java™ , Objective-C, and Swift.

-> CloudantToolkit and IMFData frameworks are discontinued in IBM MobileFirst Foundation v8.0.
+> CloudantToolkit and IMFData frameworks are discontinued in {{ site.data.keys.product_full }} v8.0.

 * For iOS, use the [CDTDatastore](https://github.com/cloudant/CDTDatastore) SDK as a replacement for CloudantToolkit and IMFData frameworks.
 * For Android, Use the [Cloudant Sync Android SDK](https://github.com/cloudant/sync-android) as a replacement for CloudantToolkit and IMFData frameworks.
 With Cloudant Sync, you can persist data locally and replicate with a remote data store.